-One of the greatest rewards of travel – or reminiscing about a journey – is the engagement of the senses: New sights, sounds, smells and tastes come together to paint the full picture of a destination.
+One of the greatest rewards of travel – or reminiscing about a journey – is the engagement of the senses: New sights, sounds, smells and tastes come together to portray a destination in its fullness.

 Wander along the beach in Punta Mita and listen to the waves lapping at the shore as you smell – and taste – the salty breeze blowing through your hair.
-Take a hike in the crisp mountain air of Jackson Hole and feel delicate snowflakes melt on your face, or savour hot cocoa after a day on the slopes.
+Take a hike in the crisp mountain air of Jackson Hole and feel delicate snowflakes melt on your face, or the delicious steam of hot cocoa after a day on the slopes.

-These are the flavours, scents and experiences that inspire Four Seasons mixologists.
-Add in seasonal harvests from local gardens – think flowers, lavender and even mushrooms – and the result is spring cocktails that capture the spirit of global destinations.
+These are the types of flavours, scents and experiences that inspire Four Seasons mixologists.
+Add seasonal harvests from local gardens – think flowers, herbs and even mushrooms – and the result is spring cocktails that capture the spirit of global destinations.

 Here’s a taste.